Thousands of Canadian and U.S. snowbirds travel I-75 when they head south each winter and on return trips to their northern homes.

 For a quick but interesting stop, check out The Rock Garden at the Calhoun Seventh-day Adventist Church.
 Described as “peaceful” and “a true hidden gem,” – the garden is full of tiny yet detailed buildings built with small stones.

-- Martin Luther King, Jr. National Historic Park – Close to three-quarters of a million people visit the historic park that memorializes the leader of the Civil Rights Movement in the U.S. You can spend time in the Visitor's Center, his birth home, The King Center, the Ebenezer Baptist Church, the World Peace Rose Garden, Fire Station No. 6, and the Behold Monument.
+- Martin Luther King, Jr. National Historical Park – Close to three-quarters of a million people visit the historic park that memorializes the leader of the Civil Rights Movement in the U.S. You can spend time in the Visitor's Center, his birth home, The King Center, the Ebenezer Baptist Church, the World Peace Rose Garden, Fire Station No. 6, and the Behold Monument.

 - Ponce City Market – Described as a “culmination of history,” – the Ponce City Market is a place for all to gather.
 You can shop, dine, live, or do business in this restored historical structure in one of the most popular neighborhoods in Atlanta.